 USPAP REQUIREMENTS

-Wei Yang performs appraisal in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP).
+Dr. Wei Yang honors professional standards and the code of ethics in her practice.
+She performs appraisal in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP requirements are the industry standards codified by The Appraisal Foundation’s Appraisal Qualification Board and revised every two years.
 USPAP offers guidance for professional appraisal practice and is enforced through professional societies such as the American Society of Appraisers (ASA), the Appraisers Association of America (AAA), and the International Society of Appraisers (ISA).
 USPAP helps ensure that professional appraisers comply with industry-wide standards, earn accreditation through national institutions, and conform to federal and state regulations.

 Dr. Yang is a qualified Asian art appraiser.
-She earned a Ph.D. in Chinese art history from Northwestern University (Evanston, ILL), a certificate of Fine Art and Decorative Arts Appraisal from Pratt Institute (New York), and two Accredited Senior Appraiser (ASA) designations from American Society of Appraisers: Asian Art and Appraisal Review and Management (ARM).
-She serves with integrity, professional competence in multiple fields, and impartiality to the best of her abilities.
+She has been sharpening her appraisal skills ever since she joined the appraiser community in 2005.
+After receiving her Ph.D. in Chinese art and Tibetan art (2005) from Northwestern University (Evanston, ILL), she earned a certificate of Fine Art and Decorative Arts Appraisal (2008) from Pratt Institute (New York) and a certificate of Painting Mounting and Conservation (2010) from Shandong Painting Mounting and Conservation Academy (Jinan, Shangdong, China), followed by two Accredited Senior Appraiser designations - Asian Art (ASA, 2010-2025) and Appraisal Review and Management (ARM, 2017-2025) from American Society of Appraisers.
+She serves with integrity, professional competence and objectivity in multiple fields, and impartiality to the best of her abilities.

 USPAP & IRS